USDA-SCINet/scinet-site/sn_collections/_guides/software/llms.md

 It is strongly recommended that all users take generative AI fundamentals, security and ethics training prior to using LLM services.
 For USDA employees, the [Using Generative AI at Work](https://aglearn.usda.gov/enrol/index.php?id=73547) course is available in AgLearn, along with many others.

 ## SCINet Chat
 To access SCINet Chat, go to [https://atlas-llm.hpc.msstate.edu/](https://atlas-llm.hpc.msstate.edu/).
-You can also find an “atlas-llm" icon on the top navigation bar in [Atlas Open OnDemand](https://atlas-ood.hpc.msstate.edu).
+You can also find an “SCINet Chat" option on the top navigation bar in [Atlas Open OnDemand](https://atlas-ood.hpc.msstate.edu).
 When you first load SCINet Chat, you will be prompted to log in.
 Click on the "Continue with SCINet” button which will authenticate your SCINet account like any other [SCINet web-based interface](guides/access/web-based-login#accessing-web-based-interfaces).

 Once logged in, you will see a page with a chat interface.
 You can click on the "+” button in the central dialog box for options to attach context to your chat such as files on your local computer or the text of webpages via their URLs.
 Chat conversations are saved automatically and will appear on the left-side navigation bar.